-Rise of Delta variant puts Boris Johnson in a tough spot as he weighs whether Britain should fully reopen next week
+Delta variant spread puts Boris Johnson in a tough spot, as he weighs whether U.K. should fully reopen next week

 Hunter said there is no “right or wrong decision on this — it’s a balancing of benefits and costs all the time.”
 He said he expects Johnson to lift lockdown.
 “And I think that is probably the right decision at the moment.
 But this time tomorrow, I might change my mind,” he said.

-Hancock, the British health secretary, said all options remain on the table and that a short delay in lifting all restrictions might be the most prudent course.
+Hancock, the health secretary, said all options remain on the table and that a short delay in lifting all restrictions might be the most prudent course.

 Martin McKee, an expert on public health at the London School of Hygiene and Tropical Medicine, said: “Essentially the data is incomplete.
 We know a lot, but making sense of it is not easy.”

-McKee said everything depends on how transmissible the Delta variant turns out to be.
+McKee said everything depends on how transmissible the delta variant turns out to be.
 Whether the virus is 40 percent more transmissible or 70 percent more transmissible could have huge consequences.

-Even though the young are far less likely to get severe covid-19, if millions of them are not vaccinated and become infected, then hospital admissions could be quite large, McKee said.
-Some modeling has suggested that a third wave of the Delta variant could put more people in the hospital than the first and second waves.
+Even though the young are far less likely to get severe covid-19, if millions of them are not vaccinated and become infected, then hospital admissions could be quite high, McKee said.
+Some modeling has suggested that a third wave propelled by the delta variant could put more people in the hospital than the first and second waves.

 Any decision “will be technical and political, as it should be,” McKee said.
 He senses that scientific advisers to the government may urge Johnson to lift some but not all restrictions on June 21 — opening up sporting arenas, for example, but insisting that people wear masks on public transport.